Pro Evolution Soccer 2008: Generic Teams

 There is also a separate league with 18 generic teams (Team A, Team B etc.), which can be edited fully, like in the previous game.
 This is thought to be due to the fact that Konami failed to get the rights to the German Bundesliga, and is usually made into the Bundesliga or another league of one's preference by patch makers.
 However, most people use this to put their edited players into playable teams from the start instead of having to play through Master League to purchase them or alternatively edit the existing non-generic teams.
 This feature does not appear in the Wii version of the game.

 Covers

 Portugal and (at the time) Manchester United player Cristiano Ronaldo is included on all PES 2008 covers, along with Newcastle United striker Michael Owen in the UK, Juventus goalkeeper Gianluigi Buffon in Italy, West Ham United defender Lucas Neill in Australia, and Chelsea F.C. striker Didier Drogba in France.
-Also in Japanese version, the cover art only Cristiano Ronaldo himself.
+Also in the Japanese version, the cover art features only Cristiano Ronaldo himself.